xiaoxiongwang/function_bugs/libelfin/README.md

 Tested in Ubuntu 16.04, 64bit.

-The tested program is the example program dump_line.
+The tested program is the example program dump-lines.

 The testcase is [dump_line_segv](dump_line_segv).